Shashwatrwt/URL_Shortner/README.md

 3. **Generate Short Code**
    - Click the "Shorten" button
-   - A random 6-character code will be generated and displayed
+   - A random 6-character code and short URL will be generated and displayed

+4. **Open a Short Link**
+   - Open the generated URL in the same browser
+   - The application looks up the code and redirects to the original URL

-4. **Error Handling**
+5. **Error Handling**
    - If the input is empty, you'll see an error message
    - If the URL is invalid, you'll be prompted to enter a valid URL with protocol
+   - Unknown or invalid short codes display an error instead of redirecting

 ## Technical Details

 - **Language**: HTML5, CSS3, JavaScript (ES6)
 - **Styling**: Custom CSS with flexbox layout
 - **Accessibility**: Uses `aria-live="polite"` for screen reader support
+- **Storage**: Uses localStorage under the `url-shortener-mappings` key
+- **Short URL format**: Uses the current page URL with a `?u=<code>` query parameter
 - **No Dependencies**: Pure vanilla JavaScript, no external libraries needed

 ## Browser Compatibility